 Sexual misconduct liability.
 Not only is it wise to have coverage for a real incident but also to defend against an allegation.
 Defense costs can climb into the hundreds of thousands of dollars.
 The amount paid to the plaintiff is often substantial, and can force a church into bankruptcy or liquidation.
+The number of claims under sexual misconduct has remained steady over recent years.
 Many companies will require churches to meet screening and supervision standards to obtain higher coverage limits.
 A church needs to have a minimum of \$250,000 and should strive to obtain higher limits if at all possible.
 Ask if defense cost is inside or outside of your limit.